-A provision in the Patient Protection and Affordable Care Act (ACA) required the Secretary of Health and Human Services to create the Interagency Pain Research Coordinating Committee (IPRCC), with representation from all federal agencies as well as the public, according to Linda Porter, director of the Office of Pain Policy at NINDS.
-A second requirement of ACA was a report by the National Academies on pain in America, which was published in 2011 (IOM, 2011) (see Box 1-2).
-At the request of the U.S. Food and Drug Administration (FDA), the National Academies published a consensus study report in 2017 (see Box 1-3) with recommendations on actions that the FDA and other organizations should take to address the opioid use epidemic (NASEM, 2017).
+A provision in the Patient Protection and Affordable Care Act (ACA) required the Secretary of Health and Human Services to create the Interagency Pain Research Coordinating Committee (IPRCC),3 with representation from all federal agencies as well as the public, according to Linda Porter, director of the Office of Pain Policy at NINDS.
+A second requirement of the ACA was a report by the National Academies on pain in America, which was published in 2011 (IOM, 2011) (see Box 1-2).
+At the request of the Food and Drug Administration (FDA), the National Academies published a consensus study report in 2017 (see Box 1-3) with recommendations on actions that the FDA and other organizations should take to address the opioid use epidemic (NASEM, 2017).
+In conjunction with these efforts, CDC released guidelines for prescribing opioids for chronic pain in 2016.